 This section presents a summary of the official opening remarks made during the conference.
-It also highlights initiatives by the Kenyan government to integrate Forest and Landscape Restoration (FLR) at the county level specifically the National Campaign for Achieving and Maintaining Over 30% Tree Cover by 2032 - a Special Presidential Program presented by Mr Alfred Gichu, Ministry of Environment and Forestry) and the Forest and Landscape Restoration Implementation Plan (FOLAREP), presented by Ms. Charity Munyasya, the Deputy Chief Conservation.
+It also highlights initiatives by the Kenyan government to integrate Forest and Landscape Restoration (FLR) at the county level specifically the National Campaign for Achieving and Maintaining Over 30% Tree Cover by 2032 - a Special Presidential Program presented by Mr Alfred Gichu Head, Directorate of Forest Conservation; National REDD+ Coordinator and Focal Point, Ministry of Environment and Forestry) and the Forest and Landscape Restoration Implementation Plan (FOLAREP), presented by Ms. Charity Munvasva., the DCCF responsible for the Natural Forest Conservation Department, Kenya Forest Service (KFS)

-Several examples from six counties are also presented on how they are making efforts to integrate FLR that were discussed in a panel discussion with directors in charge of enviroment in those counties.
+Several examples from several counties are also presented on how they are making efforts to integrate FLR that were discussed in a panel discussion with directors in charge of enviroment in those counties.
 The panel session was moderated by Mr. Brian Muthoka, Senior programme Officer, Water, Forestry and Natural Resource Management Committee-Council of Governors.
 The panel session consisted of various directors from counties who outlined landscape restoration ambitions, integration in CIDPs, and the challenges and opportunities that exist for further scaling and impact.
 The Panelists were: Ms. Jennifer Kipkazi, Director Environment, Climate Change and Natural Resources (Baringo County); Mr. Joseph Munyao, Director Environment and Climate Change (Makueni County); Mr. John Mlamba, Director Environment and Natural Resources (Taita Taveta County); Mr. Kevin Musiega, Director Environment and Natural Resources (Vihiga County); Ms. Yvonne Mathenge, Director Environment, Climate Change and Natural Resources (Nyeri County); Ms. Grace Karanja, Director Environment, Climate Change and Natural Resources (Nakuru County).